SiddheshKhedekar/TwitterSentimentAnalysis/proposal.md

 * Step 0: Import Datasets and Data Preparation
 * Step 1: Data Cleaning and Saving Cleaned Data as CSV
 * Step 2: Explanatory Data Analysis and Visualisation of Zipf’s Law
-* Step 3: Feature Investigation and Extraction
+* Step 3: Data Split and Benchmark Selection
-* Step 4: Machine Learning Model Comparison and Selection
+* Step 4: Feature Investigation and Extraction
-* Step 5: Creating a CNN for Sentiment Analysis
+* Step 5: Model Comparison and Creating a CNN
-* Step 6: Training Model and measuring Validation accuracy
+* Step 6: Training Model and Measuring Validation Accuracy
-* Step 7: Testing Model and getting the final result
+* Step 7: Testing Model and Getting the Final Result

 ---